What is duress?

-Duress is a defence that applies where a person charged with a crime acted in an illegal way because they were threatened with death or serious personal injury if they did not do so.
-Duress applies in the form of duress by threat and duress by circumstances.
+Duress is a defence that may be available where a defendant is charged with a criminal offence but they acted only because they were threatened with death or serious personal injury.
+Duress is a common law defence and may take the form of duress by threat and duress by circumstances.

-There is a two part test to satisfy to succeed with the defence of duress, this includes a subjective and objective limb.
+There is a two-part test to establish the defence of duress – a subjective and an objective limb.

-How to apply the test for duress by threat ?
+How is the test for duress applied in practice?

 How immediate was the threat?

-If someone has a chance to seek police protection and they fail to take this opportunity should not be able to rely on the defence of duress.
-The jury when considering whether the defendant took the reasonable steps to ask or search for police protection or may be have not taken those steps should have consideration for a person’s age and circumstances.
+If someone has a chance to seek police protection and they fail to do so, they may not be able to rely on the defence of duress.
+When considering whether the defendant took (or was able to take) reasonable steps to seek police protection, the jury should consider their age and circumstances.

 In some cases, it may be questionable whether or not the defendant had mixed motives in committing the crime.
 If the defendant committed a crime because of duress and for financial gain, they may not be able to rely on the defence of duress by threat.
 However, where there are mixed motives, the defence of duress may succeed if it can be shown that defendant would not have acted in the way they did had it not been for the threats to life.

 What if you voluntarily expose yourself to threats?

 The defence of duress by threat is unavailable if the defendant voluntarily joined a criminal gang, or associates with individuals known for violence and criminal activities, with the risk they may pressure them into committing a crime.